-1. Define a subclass of TreeAnnotator, typically as a private inner class of your AnnotatedTypeFactory.
-There is a method of TreeAnnotator for every AST node, and the visitor has access to both the tree (the AST node) and its type.
-In your subclass of AnnotatedTypeFactory, override createTreeAnnotator to return a ListTreeAnnotator containing that annotator, as in
+- 1. Define a subclass of TreeAnnotator, typically as a private inner class of your AnnotatedTypeFactory.
+There is a method of TreeAnnotator for every AST node, and the visitor has access to both the tree (the AST node) and its type. - A TreeAnnotator is best suited to changing the type of an expression.
+Don't try to use a TreeAnnotator to change the type of a variable or method declaration, because that change will not generally be seen at uses of the variable or method. - After defining your TreeAnnotator, override createTreeAnnotator (in your subclass of AnnotatedTypeFactory) to return a ListTreeAnnotator containing your new TreeAnnotator, as in: